yohanswanepoel/openshift_container_cheat_sheet/README.md

 - What problem(s) are the developers who need this content trying to solve?
 There are loads off bad examples on the internet that causes the 'it worked on my laptop' problem.
 We believe this should not be an issue in the container world.

 - What pain points are they trying to address?
 Provide simple easy copy & paste examples that follow good practices.

+## What will you find here
+Samples container build files that include
+- Documentation
+- Test and usage instructions
+- Highlight differences between OCP and non-best practice builds